-On the 6th of February, our Year 1 Ventures unit built a drawbridge pioneering project under the supervision of our Year 3 Ventures and Rovers as part of our pioneering activity.
-Pioneering is an important skill even today as it trains scouts in the skill of awareness; awareness of self, awareness of resources, and awareness of space.
-It is also good training for scouts to learn how to work in a well-disciplined team.
+On 6 February 2021, our Year 1 Venture unit built a drawbridge pioneering project under the supervision of our Year 3 Ventures and Rovers as part of their pioneering activity.
+Pioneering is an important skill even today as it trains Scouts in the skill of awareness; awareness of self, awareness of resources, and awareness of space.
+It is also good training for Scouts to learn how to work in a well-disciplined team.

 Up for the challenge

 The Ventures were given a short time of one day to prepare.
 However, they did not let this fact deter them and took the challenge in stride.
-As they planned the activity to much detail the night before, our Ventures faced little difficulties in executing the plan.
-The pioneering project was also a great opportunity for our Ventures to test what they have learned and trained for the past years and show the importance of application of the skills they have learned.
+As they planned the activity in much detail the night before, our Ventures faced little difficulties in executing the plan.
+The pioneering project was also a great opportunity for our Ventures to test what they have learnt and trained for the past years and show the importance of application of the skills they have learnt.

 Basics of pioneering